 Servicing your motorhome

 Your motorhome is a road vehicle and to keep you, your passengers and other road users as safe as possible, you need to have it serviced regularly just as you would a car.
-Get more free technical support and advice when you join the Club.

 There are two parts to your motorhome service.
 The base vehicle service is normally carried out by a workshop that specialises in products from the manufacturer who supplied the base vehicle for your motorhome, such as a Fiat or Volkswagen van workshop.
 These services need to be carried out at the mileages or times recommended by the manufacturer.

 For MOT test purposes, your motorhome should be covered by the normal car (class 4) MOT test.
 In a few circumstances, motorhome converters do not notify the Driver and Vehicle Licensing Agency (DVLA) about the conversion or the DVLA refuses to recognise it as a motor caravan, because it doesn’t outwardly look like one.
 In this case the DVLA will classify your motorhome as a ‘van with windows’ or multi-purpose vehicle (MPV) in the V5C (log book) description section.
 Your motorhome is still a passenger carrying vehicle so must go through a class 4 MOT.